sst/guide/_chapters/what-does-this-guide-cover.md

 - Use custom domains for the API and React
 - Create a CI/CD pipeline with Seed

-Monitoring and debugging serverless apps:

-- Set up error reporting in React using Sentry
-- Configure an Error Boundary in React
-- Add error logging to our serverless APIs
-- Cover the debugging workflow for common serverless errors

 We believe this will give you a good foundation on building full-stack production ready serverless applications.
 If there are any other concepts or technologies you'd like us to cover, feel free to let us know on [Discord]({{ site.discord_invite_url }}){:target="_blank"} .